ovh/docs/pages/platform/kubernetes-k8s/installing-operator/guide.en-gb.md

 You can also play to delete the service and see that the operator recreates it !

-Another tutorials on operators will be soon available to discover additional ways to develop an operator.
+Other tutorials on operators will be soon available to discover additional ways to develop an operator.

 ## Go further